FengWang1991/ETL-Project/README.md

 # ETL-Project: Top Seller Steam Game Ratings

 Our project looks at the ETL process of the top selling Steam game ratings.
+We created a separate Jupyter Notebook for each stage.

 ## Team
 Our team consists of: